crums-io/skipledger/README.md

 # Thank you

 Thanks for reading this far, and if you did, for trying out these tools.
-I hope this concept of ledgers and morsels has piqued your interest and lights bright ideas about how might use them.
+I hope this concept of ledgers and morsels has piqued your interest and lights bright ideas about how you might use them.
 Feel free to drop suggestions, thoughts, feedback, and yes, code.
 Let's build this together.

 <br/><br/>
 Babak Farhang<br/>